Checklist for great personal branding

 Is your work cloud-based?
 Join a LinkedIn group about it.
 Want to join Orange?
 Follow our HR news.
 Every interaction matters on LinkedIn, and every comment makes you more visible.

-Be active in developing your network.
+Keep growing your network, too.
 Remember to connect with:

 Is your work cloud-based?
 Join a LinkedIn group about it.
 Want to join Orange?
 Follow our HR news.
 Every interaction matters on LinkedIn, and every comment makes you more visible.

-Be active in developing your network.
+Keep growing your network, too.
 Remember to connect with:

 - former colleagues,